Diagrammatics for Soergel categories: Preliminaries

 \subsection{Diagrammatic calculus for bimodule maps}

 We follow the standard rules for the diagrammatic calculus of bimodules, or more generally for the diagrammatic calculus of a monoidal category.
+An excellent and thorough explanation of these rules can be found in \cite{AL2}, so we will provide a quick summary.
+A planar diagram will represent a morphism of $R$-bimodules, with the following conventions.
+A horizontal slice or line segment in this diagram will represent an object (an $R$-bimodule).
+A rectangle inside the plane will represent a morphism from its bottom horizontal line segment to its top horizontal line segment.

-The $R$-bimodule $B_i$ is denoted by a point labelled $i$ placed on a horizontal line.
-The tensor product of bimodules is depicted by a sequence of labelled points on a horizontal line, so that tensor products are formed ``horizontally''.
-A vertical line labelled $i$ denotes the identity endomorphism of $B_i$.
-Labelled lines placed side by side denote the identity endomorphism of the tensor product of the corresponding bimodules.
+The $R$-bimodule $B_i$ is denoted by a point (on a horizontal line segment) labelled $i$.
+The tensor product of bimodules is depicted by a sequence of labelled points on a horizontal line segment, so that tensor products are formed ``horizontally''.
+A vertical line labelled $i$ denotes the identity endomorphism of $B_i$, and similarly labelled lines placed side by side denote the identity endomorphism of the tensor product.
 More general bimodule maps are represented by some symbols connecting the appropriate lines, and are composed ``vertically'', and tensored ``horizontally''.
-All diagrams are read from bottom to top, so that the following diagram may represents a bimodule map from $B_k$ to $B_i\TenR B_i \TenR B_j$.
+All diagrams are read from bottom to top, so that the following diagram represents a bimodule map from $B_k$ to $B_i\TenR B_i \TenR B_j$.

 \igc{.5}{example.eps}